juls-bit/juls-bit/README.md

 # Enrollment System (BSIT 2A)

-This is a repository created for practical testing of the BSIT 2A students
+This is a repository created for the Final Requirement of BSIT 2A